 Roast The Potatoes

-Toss fingerling potatoes with 2 tsp. olive oil, ½ tsp. salt, and a pinch of pepper on prepared baking sheet.
+Place fingerling potatoes on prepared baking sheet and toss with 2 tsp. olive oil, ½ tsp. salt, and a pinch of pepper.
+Massage oil and seasoning into potatoes.

 While potatoes roast, make butter.